 SPW expects companies with a high climate impact to be transparent about their climate strategy and to have concrete plans to contribute to limiting global warming to 1.5°C. This means, among other things, that; 1) they have a governance structure which supports the company's climate strategy, 2) they disclose information about their scope 1 and scope 2 CO2 emissions.
-Generally, SPW will vote against the (re-)election of the board chair at companies if these conditions are not met.
+Generally, SPW will vote against the (re-)election of the chair of the Supervisory Board/non-executive board in companies with a two-tier board structure, or (if not up for vote) against approval of the annual accounts at companies if these conditions are not met.
 SPW will also generally vote against remuneration proposals at companies with a high climate impact if clear, measurable and relevant ESG performance criteria are not included in the remuneration policy.